 There are few stories about Hades since he spends most of his time among the non-living.

 The people of Elis had a temple for him, but this was unusual.

 Hades was a son of the Titans Cronus and Rhea.
 His brothers are Zeus and Poseidon.
 Hestia, Hera, and Demeter are Hades' sisters.

 Sometimes people say Pluto is the Roman equivalent of Hades, but Pluto was a god of wealth, not of the Underworld.
 Sometimes, however, the Greeks themselves called Hades Plouton (Pluto is the Latin for the Greek word Plouton), so it seems prissy to demand greater precision.
 Besides, someone as feared as Hades, like his children, the Erinyes, is often addressed by euphemism.
 (More on the names Hades, Pluto, and Dis.)
 Hades is also called Haides, Aides, Aidoneus, Zeus Katachthonios (Zeus under the earth), and Orcus (Roman).

 Hades is best known for abducting Demeter's daughter Persephone, keeping her with him in the Underworld where no one knew where she was, and then, when found out, tricking her into eating some pomegranate seeds.
 By eating in the land of Hades, Persephone was bound to it.
 A deal was made to let Persephone join her mother half the year, but she always returns.

 Hades is shown as a dark-bearded man, with a crown, scepter, and key.
-He has a three-headed dog (Cerberus).
-Hades has a helmet of invisibility and a chariot.
+A three-headed dog (Cerberus) is often in his company.
+He owns a helmet of invisibility and a chariot.

 Ancient sources for Hades include: Apollodorus, Cicero, Hesiod, Homer, Hyginus, Ovid, Pausanias, Statius, and Strabo.